 Everyone has a budget and if this fits your budget, this is a good bag.
 But you might be happier spending half as much on something like the 24-inch Samsonite Omni, you can read our review on its 28-inch big brother here.
 Alternatively, if you have room to spend, you might consider spending 30-40% more for a more premium bag with a few additional bells and whistles.
 In this price range, you could look at something like the Sympatico Hardside Spinner from Briggs & Riley, you can read our full brand evaluation on Briggs & Riley here.

 Value in terms of performance per dollar is a tough thing to quantify when it comes to luggage.
 If it is simply a matter of function; does it get your belonging from here to there, then the cheapest, lightest bag that meets your size requirements wins.

 When you start to consider lifespan, convenience, security, and even aesthetics it becomes a tougher equation to solve universally as everyone’s priorities are different.
-We think this bag is decently priced for its feature set, it looks nice, and it’s twill surface weave are great for combating scratches but it’s not worth stretching your budget for if you are considering a cheaper bag from samsonite or another respected brand.
+We think this bag is decently priced for its feature set, it looks nice, and its twill surface weave is great for combating scratches but it’s not worth stretching your budget for if you are considering a cheaper bag from samsonite or another respected brand.

 The Samsonite Centric is a good piece of baggage.
 This suitcase is well-suited to anyone who wants to protect their gear and doesn’t want to lift an overly heavy bag into the trunk and upstairs.